Divorce Attorneys in Columbus

 Do You Have Questions about Your Divorce?

 As you begin the process of ending your marriage, it is likely that you have many questions.
+What will be ordered for custody?
+How will the marital assets be divided?
+Can I get spousal support?
 How is child support determined?
-Will I get custody of my child?
-Can I get spousal support?
-How will the marital assets be divided?
 Is dissolution right for me?
 Find answers to these questions and more by contacting a member of our team at Friedman & Mirman Co., L.P.A.

 Experienced Trial Lawyers